DataOnGithub/hospice-data/README.md

 6. ZIP Code
 7. Ownership type - simple: A grouped categorization of the CMS provider owner type.
 Options are **nonprofit**, **for-profit**, **government**, **other**
 8. Ownership type - detailed: The CMS/Casper field fully describing the owner type
-9. Total surveys: The number of full government certification surveys.
+9. Total surveys: The number of all surveys conducted by state inspectors.
 The Office of the Inspector General recommends that hospices be fully inspected and certified once every six years.
 CMS maintains three survey classifications: **standard/certification**, **complaint** and **federal monitoring surveys**.
-Only **certification** surveys are counted here.
+10. Total certification surveys: The number of full government certification surveys.
+11. Total complaint surveys: The number of complaint surveys.
-10. Date of last certification survey: The date of the most recent **certification** survey.
+12. Date of last certification survey: The date of the most recent **certification** survey.
 This field has been updated to reflect certification surveys conducted by private accreditation organizations.
 More [here](http://projects.huffingtonpost.com/hospice-inc/database#gotomethodology).
-11. Date calculated: Date data was last updated.
-12. Total deficiencies: Total deficiency (violation) count from all three types of surveys.
+13. Total deficiencies: Total deficiency (violation) count from all three types of surveys.
-13. Complaint deficiencies: Total deficiencies from **complaint** surveys.
+14. Complaint deficiencies: Total deficiencies from **complaint** surveys.
-14. Certification deficiencies: Total deficiencies from **certification** surveys.
+15. Certification deficiencies: Total deficiencies from **certification** surveys.
-15. FMS deficiencies: Total deficiencies from **federal monitoring surveys**.
+16. FMS deficiencies: Total deficiencies from **federal monitoring surveys**.
+17. Is active: Indicates if the hospice is still actively providing care.
+18. Deemed: Indicates if the hospice is inspected by an accrediting organization.

 Because the data is nested, some fields must be looked up in additional files.